KDE/digikam-doc/import_tools/advanced_import.rst

 Checking **Convert RAW images to DNG** in this section enables the automatic conversion of imported RAW files into DNG files.
 Several options can be selected for that conversion.

-- **Embed original file**: Embeds the original RAW file into the DNG container.
+- **Embed Original File**: Embeds the original RAW file into the DNG container.

 - **Lossless Compression**: Enables lossless compression.
 The difference between lossy and lossless compression is said to be practically indistinguishable with DNG.

-- **JPEG preview**: Choose whether you want a medium or full size JPEG preview to be embedded into the DNG container, or none at all.
+- **JPEG Preview**: Choose whether you want a medium or full size JPEG preview to be embedded into the DNG container, or none at all.

 Reasons for converting to DNG files are provided in :ref:`this section <dng_converter>` of the manual.
 To learn more about the Digital Negative (DNG) format, use the link `DNG container <https://en.wikipedia.org/wiki/Digital_Negative>`_.